roadwarriorslive/Pipulate/README.md

 To accomplish this, Pipulate utilizes an extremely lightweight Python code execution environment, leaning heavily on Google Spreadsheets for the data layer.
+There is no Apache, nginx or nodejs.
+Just the Python language.
 As such, you can use Levinux-powered virtual servers on the desktop of your Mac, Windows or other Linux machine to kickstart gettting your own server, and later moving to the cloud or a microserver like the Raspberry Pi.

-These servers are where Pipulate functions are invoked from, first through a web browser bookmarklet, which appears to infuse it with magic data-collection powers, and later through a Unix/Linux cron job that gets its instructions from the Google Doc itself, turning Pipulate servers into something as stateless and interchangable as webheads.
+A web browser bookmarklet grabbed from the Pipulate user interface is how the functions residing on Pipulate servers get invoked, and appear to infuse the spreadsheet with magic data-collection powers, enabling such tasks crawling websites directly into a spreadsheet.
+Once you're happy with a particular data look-up task having worked interactively in the spreadsheet, it can be automated.
+Job instructions come from the Google Doc itself, turning Pipulate servers into something as stateless and interchangable as webheads.
 No data resides on these servers.
 They are only there to Pipulate the Google Spreadsheets.
+Get a Pipulate server from anywhere, fire-off a job, and then destroy the server if you care to.
+Nothing's lost!

-It is a totally extendable system, plug-in compatible with Pipulate-unaware standalone Python functions, making it totally suitable for amateur coders looking to "extend a system" even as a Python beginners and newbs to programming.
+Pipulate is also a totally extendable system, plug-in compatible with Pipulate-unaware standalone Python functions, making it totally suitable for amateur coders looking to "extend a system" even as a Python beginners and newbs to programming.

 Yes, this is something different.